-"Elected Governor" means those Governors elected by the public constituency and the staff constituency.
+"Elected council member" means those Council Members elected by the public constituency and the staff constituency.

 "Funds held on Trust" (Charitable Funds) shall mean those funds that the Trust as Corporate Trustee holds at the date of authorisation, or receives on distribution by statutory instrument or chooses subsequently to accept.
 Such funds will be charitable.